The Members of

-No order was passed by any regulator court or tribunal impacting Company's operationin future during the year under review.
+No order was passed by any regulator court or tribunal impacting the going concernstatus and Company's operation in future during the year under review.

-Your Directors wish to convey their gratitude and place on record its deep appreciationfor the co-operation and continued support received by the Company from GovernmentCustomers Shareholders Vendors Bankers and Employees at all levels during the year.
+Your Directors wish to convey their gratitude and place on record its deep appreciationfor the co-operation and continued support received by the Company from GovernmentCustomers Shareholders Vendors Bankers and all others Stake Holders Employees at alllevels during the year.